MINDFUL ART: MAKING IN THE MOMENT, WITHOUT JUDGEMENT

-1. connects us deeply to our thoughts and feelings
+1. connects you deeply to your thoughts and feelings

-2. develops empathy so we become better at supporting others
+2. develops empathy so you become better at supporting others

 3. gives space to name and deal with feelings